ryanallen/words-of-my-perfect-teacher/README.md

 This is an immense edifice of blazing hot metal, surrounded by the sixteen [Neighboring Hells](#119-the-neighboring-hells).
 In it [Yama's](#yama) henchmen toss incalculable numbers of beings into the center of a mountain of pieces of red-hot iron, glowing live like coals.
 They whip up the flames with bellows of tiger and leopard-skin until the bodies of their victims and the fire become indistinguishable.
 Their suffering is tremendous.
 Apart from the cries of distress, there is no longer any indication of the presence of actual bodies.
 They constantly long to escape, but it never happens.
 Sometimes there is a small gap in the fire and they think they can get out, but the workers hit them with spears, clubs, hammers and other weapons and they are subjected to all the agonies of the seven previous hells, such as having molten bronze poured into their mouths.

 Lifespan here is a whole intermediate [kalpa](#kalpa).
-It is called [The Hell of Ultimate Torment](#118-the-hell-of-ultimate-torment) because there could be no worse torment elsewhere.
+It is called the [Hell of Ultimate Torment](#118-the-hell-of-ultimate-torment) because there could be no worse torment elsewhere.
 It is the hell where those who have committed the five crimes with immediate retribution, and practitioners of the [Mantrayana](#secret-mantrayana) who develop adverse views regarding the [Vajra Master](#vajra-master), are reborn.
 No other actions have the power to cause rebirth here.

 ##### 1.1.9 The Neighboring Hells

-Around [The Hell of Ultimate Torment](#118-the-hell-of-ultimate-torment), in each of the four cardinal directions, there is a **ditch of flaming embers**, a **marsh of rotting corpses**, a **plain of bristling weapons** and a **forest of trees with razor-edged leaves**.
+Around the [Hell of Ultimate Torment](#118-the-hell-of-ultimate-torment), in each of the four cardinal directions, there is a **ditch of flaming embers**, a **marsh of rotting corpses**, a **plain of bristling weapons** and a **forest of trees with razor-edged leaves**.
 There is one of each in the north, south, east and west, making sixteen in all.
 In each of the intermediate directions&mdash;the southeast, southwest, northwest, and northeast&mdash;stands a hill of iron *salmali* trees.

 **1. The pit of hot embers**

-When beings have purged most of the effects of actions connected with [The Hell of Ultimate Torment](#118-the-hell-of-ultimate-torment) and emerge from it, they see, far away in the distance, what looks like a shady trench.
+When beings have purged most of the effects of actions connected with the [Hell of Ultimate Torment](#118-the-hell-of-ultimate-torment) and emerge from it, they see, far away in the distance, what looks like a shady trench.
 They leap into it with delight, only to find themselves sinking down into a pit of blazing embers which burn their flesh and bones.

 **2. The swamp of putrescent corpses**